BEING AND BECOMING COUNSELLING AND WELLNESS SERVICES

 — Ellyn Satter, taken from Secrets of Feeding a Healthy Family (1993)

-Counselling for Eating-Related Concerns
+Counselling for Disordered Eating

 Early in therapy, your therapist will strive to get a thorough understanding of your current eating concerns, the desired changes you would like to experience, and the history of your relationship with food.